nanvel/blog/2022/12/rust.md

 Smart pointers, on the other hand, are data structures that act like a pointer but also have additional metadata and capabilities.

 In many cases, smart pointers own the data they point to.

+- Arc - atomic reference count
+- Rc - non thread-safe

+A value owned by Rc is immutable.

+References should never outlive their referents.

 #### Struct